 Hard & soft skills

-Hard skills are either technical skills or job-specific competencies gained through education or practical training.
+Hard resume skills are either technical skills or job-specific competencies gained through education or practical training.
 These could include skills like data analysis, software development, or foreign language proficiency.

 Conversely, soft skills deal with interpersonal or people skills.
 They refer to your ability to interact effectively with others and include skills like communication, teamwork, and problem-solving.
 While hard skills demonstrate your technical competence, soft skills show that you can work well in a team and adapt to different situations.